wp-plugins/change-font-size/readme.txt

 Change the size and style of fonts via Link.

 == Description ==

+= This plugin is not developed and maintained. =

 Change the size and style of fonts via Link.

 Please visit [the official website](http://bueltge.de/wp-schift-veraendern-fontsize-und-font-plugin/140/ "Change Font/-size") for further details and the latest information on this plugin.